 Anonymize Data: Apply custom templates to mask sensitive information before it is seeded to its destination.

-For organizations that develop on the Salesforce platform, OwnBackup Enhanced Sandbox Seeding enables them to effortlessly define, fine-tune, and automate the replication of precise subsets of data schemes from production environments or other sandboxes, then quickly seed them to Developer, Developer Pro, or Partial Sandboxes with identical metadata.
+For organizations that develop on the Salesforce platform, OwnBackup Sandbox Seeding enables them to effortlessly define, fine-tune, and automate the replication of precise subsets of data schemes from production environments or other sandboxes, then quickly seed them to Developer, Developer Pro, or Partial Sandboxes with identical metadata.